Esri/i3s-spec/docs/2.0/pcsl_ReadMe.md

 ![Point Cloud Scene Layer](../img/point-cloud-scene-layer.png)

 ## Point Cloud Scene Layer Structure
 The point cloud scene layer is structured into a tree of multiple JSON files.
-Point cloud scene layers can be representated as a scene layer package (*.slpk) or a I3S service.
+Point cloud scene layers can be represented as a scene layer package (*.slpk) or an I3S service.
 Since an *.slpk file can contain millions of documents, an [SLPK hash table](slpk_hashtable.pcsl.md) improves performance when scanning the slpk.
 A point cloud scene layer contains the following:

 - [Layer description](layer.pcsl.md)
 - Nodes containing [Geometry](defaultGeometrySchema.pcsl.md) and [Attributes](attributeInfo.pcsl.md)